 In July 2019, we announced our partnership with NRG Therapeutics Ltd to find ways to boost the functioning of mitochondria in Parkinson's.
 Mitochondria, the powerhouses of the cell, play an important role in both sporadic and inherited forms of Parkinson's.
+The aim of this project is to identify new molecules that can enter the brain and support the mitochondria.
 With the help of the initial Virtual Biotech investment, NRG Therapeutics Ltd designed small molecules that are able to pass across the blood brain barrier and patch up a hole in the mitochondria wall to help prevent the loss of energy and cell death.
-Building on the success of the project, in 2022 NRG secured funding worth £16m, including further investment from the Parkinson's Virtual Biotech.
-This funding will be used to continue developing these molecules in animal models and progress them towards clinical trials.
+In 2022 NRG secured funding from various partners worth £16m, including further investment from the Parkinson's Virtual Biotech.
+This funding is being used to continue developing these molecules in animal models and progress them towards clinical trials.
+In October 2024, NRG selected NRG5051 as the molecule to focus on and do the final preparations before it can be tested in clinical trials.
+A \$5m grant from The Michael J. Fox Foundation (MJFF) adds further funding to this project.
 This offers hope as a potential way to protect mitochondria and help stop brain cells from dying.
 Project name: EndLyz Finding ways to boost cell recycling in Parkinson's Investment committed to date £980,000 Type: Cure | Stage: Developing treatments

 We're working with EndLyz Therapeutics, Inc. to help find therapeutic ways to clear cells of damaging or unwanted materials that might contribute to the causes of Parkinson's.
 Recent research suggests that lysosomes, packets of digestive chemicals that help to break down and recycle unwanted material inside cells, may be central to the development and progression of Parkinson's.
 When lysosomes don't work properly, brain cells can't get rid of old and damaged proteins, so these build up and clump together, slowly clogging up cells.
-This project will focus on developing new therapies to restore efficient lysosomal function, which may have the potential to slow or stop Parkinson's.
+This project is focusing on developing new therapies to restore efficient lysosomal function, which may have the potential to slow or stop Parkinson's.
 A phase 3 clinical trial investigating the potential of ambroxol for slowing down the progression of Parkinson's Investment committed to date £1.1m Type: Cure | Stage: Clinical trials

 Parkinson's UK is partnering with research charity Cure Parkinson's, Van Andel Institute and John Black Charitable Foundation to co-fund a trial looking at the potential of ambroxol, a drug found in a cough medicine which has been used for many years, to slow the progression of Parkinson's.
 The ASPro-PD trial is a world-first phase 3 trial of ambroxol.
 Driven by Cure Parkinson's, following 8 years of work with the Parkinson's community, this £5.5m trial offers hope that a drug to slow the progression of Parkinson's may be on the horizon.
 Results from phase 2 of the clinical trial show that ambroxol increases a protein called GCase, which helps break down and remove waste proteins, such as toxic alpha-synuclein from cells.
 This is the first large phase 3 study the Parkinson's Virtual Biotech has funded.
+The trial is underway and more trial sites are due to open throughout 2025.
 Project name: Syntara (previously known as Pharmaxis) A phase 2 clinical trial of a new treatment that aims to relieve Parkinson's-like symptoms and target inflammation to slow the onset of the condition Investment committed to date £2.9m